Sep 1, 2022

 TIM: Jeanna was basically at death's door.

-SERGIO RECUENCO: So there are some things might not be fully understanding in Jeanna Giese's case, but it was obvious that if she was not given this alternative, she might not have survived.
+SERGIO RECUENCO: There are some things we might not be fully understanding, you know, in this case.
+But it was obvious that if she was not given this alternative she might not have survived.

-TIM: And you could argue that if Jeanna's part of this immunologically special group of people, who can just survive rabies without the vaccine, then how come nobody did before Rodney came along?
+TIM: And you could argue that if Jeanna is part of this immunologically special group of people who can just survive rabies without the vaccine, then how come nobody did before Rodney came along?

-RODNEY WILLOUGHBY: You know, this is really not science.
-This is, right now, storytelling.
-There's something right but we still don't know and we won't know until we figure out which parts work and don't work.
+RODNEY WILLOUGHBY: You know this is really not science, this is right now storytelling.
+There is something right, but we still don't know.
+And we won't know until we figure out which parts work and don't work.

-TIM: You know, for now, Rodney's forced to evaluate and try to improve the protocol just one patient at a time, without the funding or research that he wants, so no clinical trials, no animal models.
+TIM: You know, for now, Rodney is forced to evaluate and try to improve the protocol, just one patient at a time without the funding of research that he wants.
+So, you know, no clinical trials, no animal models.

 RODNEY WILLOUGHBY: So we're left learning the hard way, which is an awful way to learn.

 TIM: But he says you can't just give up hope.
-In the early days of cancer treatment, they weren't having any success, but they didn't just stop.
+You know, in the early days of cancer treatment, they weren't having any success, but they didn't just stop.

-RODNEY WILLOUGHBY: And I've seen treatments for cancer evolve over my professional career from being zero percent survival to being 85% survival.
+RODNEY WILLOUGHBY: And I've seen treatments for cancer evolve over my professional career from being zero percent survival to being 85 percent survival.

-TIM: And now, he puts the success rate of his protocol at about 20%
+TIM: And now he puts the success rate of his protocol at about 20 percent.

 JAD: Or it might not go up.

-TIM: It's true.
-So if you're a doctor now, though, and a kid comes into the hospital, hasn't had the vaccine, has a full-blown case of rabies, what do you do?
-Do you just throw up your hands, say, "Sorry, he's not gonna make it."
+TIM: And a kid comes into the hospital, hasn't had the vaccine, has a full-blown case of rabies, what do you do?
+Do you just throw up your hands, say "Sorry, not gonna make it."
 Do you check and see if maybe he's immunologically special?

-JAD: And it might be that it was never quite on that throne, exactly, ever.
+BILL WASIK: You know, like it might be that it was never quite on that throne.

-JAD: Alright, well, we've certainly cleared things up.
+JAD: All right, well, we've certainly cleared things up.
+Thank you, Tim.

 ROBERT: Thank you.